panayotsky-dev/panayotsky-dev/readme.md

    but when i achieve everything possible and there were no room to grow more, i have decided that it is time to move on. </p>

  <p> Since 2022 i have started online courses with JavaScript at SoftUni.</p>
-<p> In the past year i've finished the courses : JavaScript Basics, JavaScript Fundamentals, JavaScript Advanced and JavaScript Applications and ReactJS
+<p> In the past year i've finished the courses : JavaScript Basics, JavaScript Fundamentals, JavaScript Advanced and JavaScript Applications, HTML/CSS, JS Back-End and ReactJS
- <p> Since May i've started JS Back-End and HTML/CSS  @ SoftUni // waiting for official results from exams
 <p> Since Juny i've started Angular course @ SoftUni
  <p> Feel free to contact me </p>